AI Policy Guide

 That covers the basics of algorithms!
 You can continue reading for a more advanced understanding, or check out the glossary for clear definitions of common AI terms.

-This section provides a deeper, Level 2 understanding of algorithms.
-In particular, it discusses how an individual neuron might take in data and spot patterns within those data to produce good predictions.
-The general principles are illustrated by use of the common supervised learning process and the perceptron, a simple yet powerful artificial neuron model.
+The previous section discussed machine learning and AI inference at a high level.
+This section discusses how an individual neuron might take in data and spot patterns within those data to produce good predictions.
+The general principles are illustrated by use of the common supervised learning process and the Perceptron, a simple yet powerful artificial neuron model.

 chart of model of a perceptron, a form of artificial neuron

-The diagram is of an artificial neuron.
-On the left, the green circles represent the input data for analysis.
-On the right, the black arrow represents the final prediction that the model will output for the user.
+This is a diagram of an artificial neuron.
+On the left, the blue circles represent the input data for analysis.
+On the far right, the black arrow represents the final prediction that the model will output for the user.
 The core magic of this model, however, is the center.
-There, one finds several elements that, while perhaps complex looking at first, are relatively simple in operation.
+There one finds several elements that, while perhaps complex-looking at first, are relatively simple in operation.

 An example follows.